 Is Battery a Felony in Illinois?

-What are Punishments for Battery?
+What Are the Punishments for Battery and Aggravated Battery?

-Possible penalties for simple class A misdemeanor battery are:
+Possible penalties for simple Class A misdemeanor battery are:

-- up to one year of imprisonment,
+• Up to one year of imprisonment

-- probation for up to two years, and
+• Probation for up to two years

-Aggravated battery is a Class 3 felony and may be elevated to a Class 2, Class 1, or Class X felony.
-A Class 3 felony may bring imprisonment for two to five years, plus fines.
-A Class 2, Class 1, or Class X felony may bring imprisonment of up to 30 years, plus fines.
+• A Class X felony may bring imprisonment of up to 30 years, plus fines.
 If there are prior convictions, imprisonment may increase to a maximum of 60 years, plus fines.

 You may also be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime.